 Employees are responsible for initiating requests for any desired disability-related workplace accommodations.
 Requests should be made to the Disability Services Coordinator (DSC).
-(See Recommended Steps below for details of procedure.)
+(See Requests for Accommondations, below, for details of procedure.)

 The DSC is responsible for receiving requests for workplace accommodations and informing employees of the process of determining what workplace accommodations are reasonable.
 The DSC is responsible for evaluating the request, determining what type of documentation is necessary, and determining if the requested accommodation is appropriate and effective.